paulremo/NRPMHandbook/02_NRPMHandbook/folderMeca/interactive_guide/rp_mechanical/02_root_causes_coverage_mechanical.md

 When exceeding the qualification time, e.g. for a satellite life time extension, the modelling of wear-out failures becomes even more relevant.
 Additional degradation mechanisms whose effect is negligible during the specified lifetime may need to be considered, and failures due to all degradation mechanisms become more likely.

-Section 4.4.1 contains guidance on the identification of dominant failure mechanisms – including wear-out mechanisms - for several part types, though focusing on reliability prediction for the design lifetime, i.e. within safe life qualification domain.
+[Section 4.4.1](meca_4_4_1) contains guidance on the identification of dominant failure mechanisms – including wear-out mechanisms - for several part types, though focusing on reliability prediction for the design lifetime, i.e. within safe life qualification domain.
 Failure mechanisms that are normally considered effectively handled by qualification, such as e.g. radiation degradation of optical equipment, may need to be added when considering a life time extension.

+(meca_4_2_3)=
 ## Extrinsic failures

 External effects acting as loads on mechanical parts are considered during the design, generally reducing the risk of extrinsic failures.
 To quantify the remaining risk, reliability calculations must consider relevant extrinsic contributors.